winniethemu/woozi/README.md

 When adding dev-only packages, use `-D` as well. (e.g. Type definition packages like `@types/react`)

-One implication of using pnpm instead of npm is that we should see `pnpm-lock.yaml` instead of `package-lock.json` in our project.
+One implication of using pnpm is that we should see `pnpm-lock.yaml` instead of `package-lock.json` in our project.